NeosoftCybersecurite/CyberHawk/README.md

 </p>

 > [!CAUTION]
-> This project is no longer maintained by Neosoft, and we are releasing it under the GPLv3 license in order to make it available to the community and to those who need our solution.
+> This project is no longer maintained by Neosoft, and we are releasing it under the <a href=https://github.com/NeosoftCybersecurite/CyberHawk/blob/main/LICENSE.md>GPLv3 license </a> in order to make it available to the community and to those who need our solution.

 >[!WARNING]
 >- Description in French first, then in English below.
 You can see in some documents the name of the company CONIX.